Inside Scientology: How I Joined Scientology and Became Superhuman: Conflict with Scientology

-Attempt by Scientology to ban book
+Attempt by Scientology to ban the book

 The Church of Scientology of Canada attempted to ban the book in libraries in Canada.
-In June 1974, libraries were advised that if they did not remove the books: Scientology: The Now Religion, Inside Scientology, The Scandal of Scientology and The Mind Benders from their shelves, they would be named in a lawsuit.
-Two different library boards in Ontario, Canada had been served with writs.
+In June 1974, libraries were advised that if they did not remove four books from their shelves—Scientology: The Now Religion, Inside Scientology, The Scandal of Scientology and The Mind Benders—they would be named in a lawsuit.
+Two different library boards in Ontario, Canada, had been served with writs.

-After obtaining out-of-court settlements of US$7,500 and US$500 and apologies from the publishers of two of the works (Dell Publishing and Tower Publications), Scientology further threatened to sue any library or bookstore that carried them.
+After obtaining out-of-court settlements of $7,500 and $500 USD and apologies from the publishers of two of the works (Dell Publishing and Tower Publications), Scientology further threatened to sue any library or bookstore that carried them.
 After certain libraries in Canada refused to remove the books from their shelves, they were sued by Scientology.
 One Canadian library reported the theft of a book critical of Scientology from its shelves.

 These incidents were later reported in a chronological timeline of censorship in British Columbia.